PREDATORY BEHAVIOR IN DOGS

 Observe leash laws always.
 Your dog can hear/smell/see the "prey" long before you can and can quickly get away from you.

 Dogs that have a history of injuring or killing small animals should never be off-leash in areas around children or where children might appear.

 Dogs with a history of injuring or killing small animals should be muzzle trained and muzzled when on walks or outside the home.

 Secure or remove your dog if you see them fixating on a dog or child, especially if you have a hard time redirecting their attention.

 Training should involve positive reinforcement for leash manners, name response, and voluntary attention around distractions.

 Never trust that your dog's training is 100% reliable.
 Instinct can always override training, regardless of methods used.
 Suppression of behavior with punishment/aversive methods should not be considered a reliable solution when the safety of others is a concern.

 If these seem extreme, know that I am compelled to cover all precautions because of the nature of this behavior.
-Some dogs may need this many precautions.
-Some may not.
+Some dogs may need all these precautions, others may not.
 But I know dog owners who would rather go back and live with the inconvenience of these precautions than the guilt and the changed relationship that is inevitable after their dog has killed someone's pet.